There are many different methods for regaining arm movement after stroke.

 1. Arm Rehabilitation Exercises

-Practicing physical therapy arm exercises for stroke patients regularly can help improve mobility in your arm.
+Practicing physical and/or occupational therapy arm exercises for stroke patients regularly can help improve mobility in your arm.
 The brain needs consistent stimulation to rewire itself efficiently, so try to exercise daily.
+Oftentimes, completing multiple short exercise sessions per day helps more than completing just one longer session, as consistency and repetition are key to neuroplasticity.
 This will produce the best results.

 2. Range of Motion Exercise

-If your arm is stiff with spasticity, then doing stretches and range of motion exercises can help loosen things up.
+If your arm is stiff due to spasticity, then doing stretches and range of motion exercises can help loosen things up.
 When spasticity is severe, you may need splints to help you out (mentioned below).

 3. Passive Exercise